Dr. Chapman’s Supplement Recommendations | Ask the Expert

 dr champan from cooper clinic giving his supplement recommendations

-“I take the Cooper Complete Basic One Iron Free and Cooper Complete Advanced Omega-3,” says Michael C. Chapman, MD, a Cooper Clinic preventive medicine physician for Cooper Clinic Platinum.
+“I take the Cooper Complete Basic One Iron Free and Cooper Complete Advanced Omega-3,” says Michael C. Chapman, MD, a Cooper Clinic preventive medicine physician and a 24/7 concierge medicine physician for Cooper Clinic Platinum.

 With so many supplements available, how do you know what’s best for you?
-Below, Dr. Chapman discusses what he recommends most often to his patients and why you may need to be supplementing even if you’re eating a balanced diet.
+Below, Dr. Chapman discusses what he recommends most often to his patients and why you may need to supplement even if you eat a balanced diet.

 h